A note on Arithmetic Diophantine series: Introduction

 as $x\rightarrow0^{+}.$ \end{theorem} \begin{proof} First, we note from [5, eq.(4.16)] that for $m\ge1,$

 Now, it is well-known [1, eq.(5.12)] that for $0<c<1,$

-This integral is also noted in [7, pg.91, 406].
+This integral is also noted in [8, pg.91, pg.406].
 We will follow similar lines as [1] in constructing our integral.
-Combining (1.3) with (1.4), we may invert the desired series, by conditional convergence, to get
+Combining (1.3) with (1.4), we may sum the desired series, by conditional convergence, to get